PRICING & POLICIES

 Students who are unable to attend a face to face lesson at their regular time each week will always have the option to attend their lesson online instead using their teacher's virtual classroom link.

-From Term 2 2020, National Music Academy will offer a video lesson to any student who is unable to attend their regular weekly lesson time online or in person, regardless of the amount of notice given of the cancellation.
+, National Music Academy will offer a video lesson to any student who is unable to attend their regular weekly lesson time online or in person, regardless of the amount of notice given of the cancellation.

 When you book an ongoing lesson time, your teacher sets aside this time in their week for you.
 Because music teachers rely on the same students each week, we can't simply fill in gaps in our calendars with one off or 'walk in' students if you are unable to make your regular lesson time.
 This means that if you cannot attend your regular lesson time for that week, your teacher will still use your lesson time to teach you, by creating a custom video lesson for you that you can look over in your own time for that week.

 We also have many students every term who forfeit entire lessons by not providing enough notice of a cancellation. due to illness.
 Even for students who do give notice of cancellations, fewer than half all owed make up lessons are ever booked in, and so the majority of these are also forfeit.
 By introducing video lessons every week, students receive content for every single lesson they pay for, and are able to make better progress because of this ongoing weekly contact from their teacher.

 As a courtesy, if you know you will be unable to attend your lesson, please let your teacher know by logging into the student portal to cancel that lesson.
 Here you can also add a message to your teacher, so you can let them know if you need anything specific to be covered in the video lesson.
 The further in advance your teacher knows you will not be at the lesson, the better they can prepare and plan the video lesson for you for that week.

 Using the student portal is the best way to make sure the calendar reflects any cancellations and video lessons.